nobilelucifero/UI-Feedbacks/README.md

 **Note:** more is coming!
 Suggestions are welcomed!

 ## Known issues
-* Tested just on Chrome 33, Firefox 27, Safari 7
+* Tested just on Chrome 33, Firefox 27, Safari 7, Chrome for Android and Safari 7 Mobile.
 * Firefox seems to have some problems in transitioning paths inside inline SVGs.
 I'm playing around the code to make it work better.
 Plus, I get some artifacts in the rendering.
 I fear I won't be able to fix them.
 * `previousElementSibling` is not supported by Safari.
 That's why the last section doesn't work.
 More infos here: [ChildNode.previousElementSibling](https://developer.mozilla.org/en-US/docs/Web/API/Childnode.previousElementSibling).
 Going to fix it as soon as possible!
-* On touch devices (I could test just Chrome on Android), these feedbacks tend to remain in a "focused" state.
-I'm investigating on this, but shouldn't be a big problem.
+* ~~On touch devices (I could test just Chrome on Android), these feedbacks tend to remain in a "focused" state.
+I'm investigating on this, but shouldn't be a big problem.~~ **Update**: this should be fixed now.